gocode1702/headless-gatsby-multilang/README.md

 `;
 ```

-**Caveat:** You will have to manually filter the ID of the corresponding post/page.
-It can be done within 10 seconds but use it only if your content editors are not going to control this link.
-If the slug changes in the future, the link will always work as long as the record is not removed.
+**Caveat:** You will have to manually enter the _reference_ field value of the corresponding post/page.
+It can be done within 10 seconds but use it only if your content editors are not going to control this slug.

 ---